Carbon-Cycle-Initiative/letters/letters/drafts/extractors-03-2020.md

 delay in lawmaking, you are required to act immediately.
-Surely you will understand that avoiding a global climate catastrophe is more important than your company's ability to continue your business "as usual".
+Surely you will understand that avoiding a global climate catastrophe is more important than your company's ability to continue its business "as usual".

 We are sending this
 letter to you and to other companies we have identified as